 It may have taken me a while to figure out what you were trying to tell me, but you are heard and now I will make changes to make sure you heal and feel better.
 You are my priority, and I am grateful for you, each and every day.

 Thank you Nia for teaching me to how to develop a healthy relationship with my body.

 Are you missing a message from your body?

 Is your body trying to tell you something?
 Take a moment, and really listen.
 Do you have tightness?
 Discomfort?
 Pain?
 Trouble breathing?
 Trouble focusing?
 Are you tired?
 Hungry?
 Is your stomach content, or is it complaining about what you have eaten recently?
 What is your body saying?

 Last weekend, I hosted the wonderful Helen Terry at our dojo, and she taught a class that focused on celebrating our relationship with our body.
 We danced to an amazing array of songs that helped us to tell our bodies how much we love and appreciate them, and all that they do for us.
 Helen talks about how we ask so much of our body, and how we important it is to listen when it asks something of us.

 Hearing the message, healing the body, adjusting perspective.

 It has taken me some time to learn this lesson, and to find gratitude in my current situation – honestly, at times, it has felt like an exhausting struggle.
-I realise now that I can approach this from a different perspective – that rather than fighting with my health, we can be a team, my body and me – us against the world!
+I realize now that I can approach this from a different perspective – that rather than fighting with my health, we can be a team, my body and me – us against the world!

 I realize that, if I love and appreciate my body, and listen to what it is telling me, I can do what my body asks of me.
 I can give it the gift of healing and recovery, and that soon we, my body and I, can get back to doing what we love.